Two options to choose from

 Automatically create/update customer accounts

-If the 'Default' account option is enabled, then the app will attempt to automatically create (or update) customer records in Shopify each time the form is submitted.
+If the Default account option is enabled, the app will automatically create (or update) customer records in Shopify each time the form is submitted.
 This is the default option for all forms created in Customer Fields.
 We suggest using this option for the following use cases:

 Process flow

-❗ Important: Please note that if a customer attempts to register with an email that is already on file for an inactive record, the app will ask them to verify they have access to the email in question.
-This is not to be confused with the "email verification" setting.
-See this help article for more details.
+❗ Important: If a customer attempts to register with an email that is already on file for an record, the app will ask them to verify they have access to the email in question.

 Process flow